danieltuzes/2D4/sandbox/ieee_hyperbolic/README.md

 * In the stress field, the media of the difference is 1e-16, the average is 1e-14, and the maximum is 1e-11.
 * In the derivated field, the media is 1e-11, the average is 9e-11, and the maximum is 8e-8.

 It seems that the non-IEEE compatible hyperbolic function calculation is **precise enough**.
+To further analyse the results and to measure the effect of this improvement, I will investigate the relaxed systems for the two case with size N=1024.

 The [speedtest is available](../../src/speedtests.md#ieee_hyperbolic) in Hungarian and says that one can gain a speed improvement by **180% to 200%**.
 The smalle5r systems can gain a bit more with this improvement.